tkennon/clifromyaml/README.md

 Doing bar for: [a b c d e f g h i j k l m n o p]
 ```

+Check out the  `example/` directory for further examples.
+Also checkout
+`cli.yaml` which defines the CLI used for `clifromyaml` itself.

 ## Yaml specification

 ```yaml